The Last Loaf of White Bread

 Why do you think this loaf has been kept so long?
 Do you think it belongs in a museum?

-Do you have any family stories that have been passed down in your family?
+Do you have any stories that have been passed down in your family?

 In the Classroom